-For the PACE protocol according to [19], the following steps shall be performed:
+For the PACE protocol according to [14], the following steps shall be performed:

-- (i) The travel document's chip encrypts a nonce with the shared password, derived from the MRZ resp.
-CAN data and transmits the encrypted nonce together with the domain parameters to the terminal - (ii) The terminal recovers the nonce using the shared password, by (physically) reading the MRZ resp.
-CAN data. - (iii) The travel document's chip and terminal computer perform a Diffie-Hellman key agreement together with the ephemeral domain parameters to create a shared secret.
+- (i) The travel document's chip encrypts a nonce with the shared password, derived from the MRZ, CAN, PIN or PUK data and transmits the encrypted nonce together with the domain parameters to the terminal - (ii) The terminal recovers the nonce using the shared password, by either (physically) reading the MRZ or CAN data, or processing PIN or PUK data provided by the document holder. - (iii) The travel document's chip and terminal computer perform a Diffie-Hellman key agreement together with the ephemeral domain parameters to create a shared secret.
 Both parties derive the session keys KMAC and KENC from the shared secret. - (iv) Each party generates an authentication token, sends it to the other party and verifies the received token.